mapbox/vector-tile-spec/3.0/README.md

 #### 4.4.3 Attribute Keys

-For both Inline and Legacy Attributes, the storage of keys in Layer is done in a layer's `keys` field and they are referenced via an index of their position in the Layer.
+For both Inline and Legacy Attributes, the keys are stored in the Layer's `keys` field and are referenced via an index of their sequence in the Layer.
 Each element in the `keys` field of the layer is a string.
 The `keys` include all the keys of features used in the layer, and each key may be referenced by its positional index in this set of `keys`, with the first key having an index of 0.
 The set of `keys` SHOULD NOT contain two or more values which are byte-for-byte identical.

 ### 4.5.
 Example